dragoncoder047/blog/markdown/0063_what_s_in_a_game.md

 Unlike Minecraft, Warframe actually has plot-developing cutscenes and guided introductory missions that the player has to complete before they can continue.
 Combined with the fact that it's nearly impossible to die to the point of having to completely restart the mission (at least in the beginning, I haven't got past that yet) -- even the starter warframes are quite overpowered compared to the enemies, and you also get four revives for free every time -- the game feels more like a guided story than a game to me at least, and *oh boy* is it a long story.

-Warframe is actually a few years younger than Minecraft (12 compared to 16 years), yet there's already more pages in the Warframe fan wiki compared to Minecraft ([9,276][wfwiki] compared to Minecraft's [7,514][mcwiki] at the time I wrote this) and from a cursory look, the majority of pages in the Warframe wiki are dedicated to lore, revolving around both the game's immense number of items (also more than Minecraft!) and just pages and pages of nothing but history of the Warframe universe, whereas the Minecraft wiki's pages largely just detail the properties (of items) and behaviors (of mobs) of each thing in the game, and don't connect things together too much.
+Warframe is actually a few years younger than Minecraft (12 compared to 16 years), yet there's already more pages in the Warframe fan wiki compared to Minecraft ([9,276][wfwiki] compared to Minecraft's [7,514][mcwiki] at the time I wrote this).
+From a cursory look, the majority of pages in the Warframe wiki are dedicated to lore, revolving around both the game's immense number of items (also more than Minecraft!) and just pages and pages of nothing but history of the Warframe universe, whereas the Minecraft wiki's pages largely just detail the properties (of items) and behaviors (of mobs) of each thing in the game, and don't connect things together too much.

 [wf]: https://warframe.com
 [mcwiki]: https://minecraft.fandom.com/wiki/Minecraft_Wiki